IlijaTrajkovic/ClimateSet/docs/source/index.rst

 Our GitHub: https://github.com/RolnickLab/ClimateSet

-Check out the :doc:`climateset` section for further information about the project.
+Read the :doc:`climateset` section for further information about the project.

-Also check out the :doc:`climatecontext` section if you want to learn more about more climate models, climate emulation and other concepts important for understanding ClimateSet.
+Also check out the :doc:`climatecontext` section if you want to learn more about climate models, climate emulation and other concepts important for understanding ClimateSet.

 ClimateSet has its documentation hosted on Read the Docs.